Michael Twitty Wants You to Know a Bit More About Rice

 Having spent time in the Volta Region, I was eager to try Twitty’s Ghanaian Crab Stew, a recipe inspired by his time in the country’s coastal communities.
 For Twitty and me, it serves as a connection that a nation we both adore.

-The result is a bright stew that includes crab represents what one might find in a Cape Coast market.
+The result is a bright stew representing what one might find in a Cape Coast market.
 This dish is by far one of the simpler stews I’ve prepared, a welcome recipe for weekday dinner.
 As Twitty points out, amping up hot peppers and doubling the garlic and ginger give this dish more punch.
 Enjoy this stew with white rice, and be sure to make Twitty’s Kitchen Pepper, an excellent seasoning to have on hand.

 Ghanaian Crab Stew